perpendicularai/SeKernel_for_LLM/README.md

     {"role": "user", "content": question},
   ]

   # Set messages parameter equal to data.
 Depending on your LLM API defintion, messages may be a different parameter, in this case it is messages, as defined in the OpenAI API definition.
+See [OpenAI](https://platform.openai.com/docs/api-reference/chat/create) for more.
   messages = data

   # You may then append any new content and/or messages to the kernel